youyifong/tsp/README.md

 - --saveroi If present, mask outline roi files will be saved.

 - --flow Flow threshold.
 Larger values => more masks.
+This may be the most important parameter to adjust at inference.
 Default 0.4.

 - --cellprob Cell probability threshold.
 Smaller values => larger and fewer masks, fewer because masks they are close start to merge.
 Default 0.